-4 ANNEX II: PREVIOUS REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/2 JPO/AE/APO Programmes 8 The executive heads should ensure that adequate monitoring and controls be in place to secure the implementation of the JPO Programme, including its supervision, training and learning elements.
-E Enhanced controls and compliance Under consideration The JPO Unit works with the Government Donor Relations Division to ensure that updated Memoranda of Understanding (MOUs) are in place.
-Donors are updated regularly on operational and financial needs and the JPO Unit updates the JPO vacancy list.
-JPOs receive an appointment briefing and a one-week induction seminar; support and guidance is provided throughout their assignment period.
-2008/2 JPO/AE/APO Programmes 9 The executive heads should ensure that the various supervisory and administrative aspects of the programmes be supported and implemented by human resources management services taking into account the agreed recommendations of the biennial meetings of the National Recruitment Services and the United Nations organizations on the JPO schemes.
-E Enhanced effectiveness Under consideration Together with the Reassignment Staffing Committee and the Staffing Coordinators, the JPO Unit provides assistance and guidance to JPOs interested in pursuing a long-term career with WFP.
+Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 008/2 JPO/AE/APO Programmes 8 The executive heads should ensure that adequate monitoring and controls be in place to secure the implementation of the JPO Programme, including its supervision, training and learning elements.
+E Enhanced controls and compliance Accepted Implemented Yes The JPO Unit works with the Government Donor Relations Division to ensure that update Memoranda of Understanding (MOUs) are in place.
+New MO were signed during 2010.
+Donors are updated regularly operational and financial need and the JPO Unit updates the JPO vacancy list.
+JPOs recei an appointment briefing and a one-week induction seminar; support and guidance is provi throughout their assignment period.
+JPOs and supervisors are provided with guidelines of processes, training, entitleme and supervisory responsibiliti The JPO Unit also provides guidance to managers regard TORs.

+Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/2 JPO/AE/APO Programmes 9 The executive heads should ensure that the various supervisory and administrative aspects of the programmes be supported and implemented by human resources management services taking into account the agreed recommendations of the biennial meetings of the National Recruitment Services and the United Nations organizations on the JPO schemes.
+E Enhanced effectiveness Accepted In progress Partially Together with the Reassignme Staffing Committee and the Staffing Coordinators, the JPO Unit provides assistance and guidance to JPOs interested in pursuing a long-term career wit WFP.
+In addition, the JPO Unit also provides active support on proper investment of training allocation granted by the donor New MOU signed with the Netherlands supports candidat from developing countries.
+Donors are encouraged to consider this modality for future recruitment.
+Periodic meetings have been held with the Rome-based agencies, which has led to excellent collaboration and proposals to harmonize processes.
 2008/3 Review of Environmental Governance 1 The Secretary-General should submit to the General Assembly for its consideration through the UNEP Governing Council/Global Ministerial Environmental, a clear understanding on the division of labour among development agencies, UNEP and the multilateral environmental agreements (MEAs), outlining their respective areas and types of normative and operational capacity-building activities for environmental protection and sustainable development.
-E Enhanced effectiveness Accepted In progress WFP is partaking in the effort aimed at understanding division of labour on environmental matters.
+E Enhanced effectiveness Accepted In progress No WFP is partaking in the effort aimed at understanding divisio of labour on environmental matters.